We teach Argentine tango as a social dance.

 It's also valuable for those who want to refresh the basics.

-is for advanced beginners who have 2-6 months Argentine tango
+is for advanced beginners who typically have 2-12 months Argentine tango

 experience.
 You should be comfortable dancing in a close embrace using the